Stephen Hayes (Irish republican): IRA activities

+The Officer Commanding (O/C) of the IRA's Northern Command, Seán McCaughey, arrived in Dublin in May 1941, and witnessed Hayes' use of non-IRA personnel and a largely dormant "government of Ireland".
+McCaughey demanded that the GHQ be re-organised, and Hayes appointed McCaughey and his adjutant Charles McGlade into IRA GHQ.
+Following a raid on the safe house McCaughey was staying in, he became distrustful of Hayes and was convinced he was an agent of the state.

-On 30 June 1941, Northern-based IRA men kidnapped Hayes, accusing him of being a spy for the Irish Free State government.
-Hayes was court-martialed by senior IRA men - Charlie McCarthy from Cork, Tom Farrell from Connemara and Pearse Kelly from Tyrone.
-By his own account, he was tortured and court-martialed for treason by his comrades, and would have been executed, but he bought himself time composing an enormously long confession (160 pages).
-He managed to escape on 8 September 1941 and handed himself in to the Garda for protection.
-The Officer Commanding (O/C) of the IRA's Northern Command, Seán McCaughey (who was the prosecutor at Hayes court-martial), was arrested and later convicted (18 September 1941) for the Hayes kidnapping.
+On 30 June 1941, McCaughey arranged to meet with Hayes at a safe house in Coolock, Dublin.
+When Hayes arrived, IRA men aligned to McCaughey kidnapped Hayes and took him to the Cooley Mountains, accusing him of being a spy for the Free State government.
+From there, Hayes was taken to the Wicklow Mountains before ultimately Castlewood Park in Rathmines.
+Hayes was court-martialed by three senior IRA men – Charlie McCarthy from Cork, Tom Farrell from Connemara and Pearse Kelly from Tyrone.
+All three sentenced him to death on 23 July 1941.
+By his own account, he was tortured and court-martialed for treason by his comrades, and would have been executed, but McCaughey was concerned by the lack of a written confession and Hayes bought himself time composing an enormously long confession (160 pages) which he only signed on the 28 August.

+On 2 September, McCaughey was arrested by Gardaí, stalling Hayes' execution further.
+On 8 September, Hayes was left unguarded and managed to steal a gun before throwing himself out a window to escape and handing himself in to the Garda for protection.
+Hayes gave evidence against McCaughey and others, and McCaughey was later convicted by a special military court on 18 September 1941 for Hayes kidnapping.
 After a long hunger and thirst strike in Portlaoise prison, McCaughey died on 11 May 1946.

 Hayes was later sentenced to five years' imprisonment by the Special Criminal Court on account of his IRA activities.
 Upon his release and until his death Hayes held that his confession was fiction, made under duress and torture.
 The controversy surrounding the confession of Hayes was never authoritatively settled.

 Within IRA circles, Hayes is still considered a traitor and an informer.
 One of the main allegations against him was that he informed the Garda Síochána about IRA arms dumps in Wexford.
 However, this was later blamed on a Wexford man named Michael Deveraux, an officer of the Wexford Battalion of the IRA who was subsequently abducted and executed by an IRA squad in County Tipperary on Hayes’ orders.
 George Plant, a Protestant IRA veteran, was later executed in Portlaoise for Devereux's murder.

 Later life

-After his release, Hayes resumed his clerical position at Wexford County Council.